albertllousas/implementing-hexagonal-architecture/readme.md

 - *Domain*: The heart of our application, all the business logic, state and behavior.
 - **Ports**: **The boundaries of the hexagon**, every communication from/to the outside world to our app will be through these boundaries, they are just interfaces.
-    - *Driver/primary/input*:An input port is a simple interface that can be called by the entrypoints and it is implemented by a use case, basically it is the API of the application.
+    - *Driver/left/input*: An input port is a simple interface that can be called by the entrypoints (primary actors) and it is implemented by a use case, basically it is the API of the application.

-    - *Driven/secondary/output*: a simple interface that can be called by our use cases or domain (inside the hexagon ) if they need something from the outside (database access, for instance), this is an application of the Dependency Inversion Principle (the “D” in SOLID).
+    - *Driven/right/output*: a simple interface that can be called by our use cases or domain (inside the hexagon) if they need something from the outside (secondary actors, a database access, for instance).
+Here, we have an application of the Dependency Inversion Principle (the “D” in SOLID).

-- *Use-cases/application-services*: They implement the driver ports, they expose the functionality of the app orchestrating actions or steps defining the interactions within the domain and ports.
+- *Use-cases/application-services*: They implement the driver ports, they expose the functionality of the app orchestrating actions or steps, defining the interactions within the domain and ports.

 #### Outside world: the infrastructure